-(m) Loss per share
+(m) Income (loss) per share

-Basic loss per share is computed by dividing the net loss applicable to common shares of the Company by the weighted average number of common shares outstanding for the period.
+Basic income (loss) per share is computed by dividing the net loss applicable to common shares of the Company by the weighted average number of common shares outstanding for the period.

-Diluted loss per share is computed by dividing the net loss applicable to common shares by the sum of the weighted average number of common shares issued and outstanding and all additional common shares that would have been outstanding, if potentially dilutive instruments were converted.
+Diluted income (loss) per share is computed by dividing the net loss applicable to common shares by the sum of the weighted average number of common shares issued and outstanding and all additional common shares that would have been outstanding, if potentially dilutive instruments were converted.
 When there is a loss, no potential shares are included in the computation as they are anti-dilutive.

-Notes to the Financial Statements For the years ended December 31, 2016 and 2015 (Expressed in Canadian dollars)
+Notes to the Financial Statements For the years ended December, 2017 and 2016 (Expressed in Canadian dollars)